mikirop22/RelsB/README.md

 Neuronal Networks
 LGBM regressor

 For each method, we studied the correlation data and after that, we tried to change the characteristic used in order to see the most importance one.
-We did it with feature importance.
+We did it with feature importance and we considered using RFE method.

 We also tried with other data such us with outliers (it worked better).